-Tanalith pressure treated timber can be used in internal and external building applications and outdoors, both in ground contact and above the ground, without any need for further protection.
+Tanalith E pressure treated timber can be used in internal and external building applications and outdoors, both in ground contact and above the ground, without any need for further protection.

-Tanalith pressure treated timber is treated to meet the requirements of a particular end use.
+Tanalith E pressure treated timber is treated to meet the requirements of a particular end use - this should be confirmed by the supplier of the treated timber.

 When using timber for exterior situations, either treated or untreated, consideration should be given to the propensity of the material to stain light coloured adjacent faces, such as render, paving flags, swimming pool tiles or coated timber surfaces, with its natural extractives during the weathering process.
-This staining effect can be highlighted where Tanatone treated timber has been selected, although the potential for this to occur does reduce with time.
+This staining effect can be highlighted where treated timber with built-in colour has been selected, although the potential for this to occur does reduce with time.
 Where used in this external environment, it is highly recommended that contact between the timber and these surfaces is eliminated by design, in order to prevent surface discolouration.